Spectator-Aware Frequency Allocation in Tunable-Coupler Quantum Architectures: Introduction

 \section{Introduction}

-Quantum circuits are executed on real quantum hardware by mapping gates to pulse controls targeting pairs of physically coupled qubits.
-For accurate gate execution, it is crucial to selectively control qubit-to-qubit coupling, ensuring that interactions occur only when needed~\cite{beverland_assessing_2022, tomesh_quantum_2021}.
-However, as qubit density increases, achieving high-fidelity gate operations becomes more challenging due to frequency crowding, which makes it harder to isolate specific interactions.
-Increased connectivity is necessary for scaling quantum systems to reduce data communication overhead from $\texttt{SWAP}$ operations and to support topological error correction codes~\cite{murali_full-stack_2019}.
-Modular architectures for superconducting quantum computing aim to address this challenge by balancing high connectivity with precise gate control, typically by limiting interactions to local neighborhoods of modules.
+Quantum circuits are executed by mapping gates to pulse controls on physically coupled qubit pairs.
+Accurate execution requires precise control of qubit-qubit couplings, activating interactions only when needed~\cite{beverland_assessing_2022, tomesh_quantum_2021, murali2020software}.
+However, as coupling density increases, frequency crowding makes it harder to isolate specific interactions, degrading gate fidelity.
+Still, high connectivity is needed to reduce $\texttt{SWAP}$ overhead and support topological error correction~\cite{murali_full-stack_2019}.
+Modular superconducting architectures address this by enabling selective, localized coupling within modules.